 “I also suggest always avoiding eating anything messy,” said Spritzer.

-Conversations during a meal can tend to be a little more casual, said Covilli, so be sure to keep the dialogue business-related and avoid controversial or inappropriate subjects.
+Conversations during a meal tend to be a little more casual, said Covilli, so be sure to keep the dialogue business-related and avoid controversial or inappropriate subjects.

-“Have a few nonbusiness topics to indicate interest in the other person, [but] … do not engage in any rude or discriminatory remarks about other patrons, etc.,” Fox added.
+“Have a few non-business topics to indicate interest in the other person, [but] … do not engage in any rude or discriminatory remarks about other patrons, etc.,” Fox added.
 “Stay away from sarcastic remarks and off-color jokes.”

 “We always follow up on next steps right after the meeting to show that we are serious about moving forward and on top of moving things along,” Spritzer said.
 “This [also] shows that you stick to your word and are trustworthy.”

-“Take time to … understand [your contacts'] communication preferences, work habits and boundaries so you can be more mindful of when, and how, you choose to communicate with others.
-By doing so, you’ll encourage balance, empower others to do their best work and prevent burnout.”
+“Take time to … understand [your clients’] communication preferences, work habits and boundaries so you can be more mindful of when and how you communicate with others,” said Hanson.
+“By doing so, you’ll encourage balance, empower others to do their best work and prevent burnout.”